 When you plan to visit Grand Junction, you should know a few things that make this place special:

 - Grand Junction got its name because it is located at the junction of the Colorado River (which used to be called the Grand River) and the Gunnison River.
 Thus, Grand Junction – get it?
-Interestingly related, some say one of the reasons the Grand Canyon is called that because the Grand River (now the Colorado River) etched its way through it.
+Interestingly related, some say one of the reasons the Grand Canyon is called that is because the Grand River (now the Colorado River) etched its way through it.

 - Petroglyphs and cave drawings indicate the area was originally settled by the indigenous Ute and Fremont Tribes.
 European settlers did not inhabit this land until the late 1800s.

-- Grand Junction is Colorado’s Wine Country, and there are more than 20 wineries dotting the Western Slope landscape.
+- Grand Junction is in Colorado’s Wine Country, and there are more than 20 wineries dotting the Western Slope landscape.
 We can’t wait to go wine tasting on our next visit!